Nsustain/.github/profile/README.md

 College students.
 Internet strangers.
 Open-source developers.

-We want to work on projects that have a purpose and make a positive impact, rather than simply creating apps that generate revenue through advertising.
-While there is value in developing consumer products, we also recognize everyone has the desire to work on projects that truly matter.
-Projects that we truly care about.
+We are the kind of people who were tired of writing code that merely tries to attract more ads money.
+We needed to take a break and wanted to work on projects that we truly care about.

 <br>